onesaitplatform/onesait-cloud-platform-clientlibraries/README.md

 Onesait Platform Client Libraries
 =================================

-This folder includes the different client libraries to communicate and develop on the Onesait Platform.
+This project includes the different client libraries to communicate and develop on the Onesait Platform.
-Before using the clients for the first time, we strongly recommend that you learn the main concepts of the [Onesait Platform](https://onesaitplatform.atlassian.net/wiki/spaces/OP/overview?mode=global).
+Before using the clients for the first time, we strongly recommend that you learn the main concepts of the [Onesait Platform] readking our Getting Started Guide on https://onesaitplatform.refined.site/space/DOCT/2221610206/Getting+Started+with+Onesait+Platform+CloudLab

-## Clients included
+##CLIENTS INCLUDED
 At the present time these libraries are included:

 ### Android client